Click here to open Mailvelope in the Chrome app store. Then click Install. When the confirmation prompt appears, click Install.

 Two different modes are available for displaying the encrypted messages:

 This offers the best usability.
-The encrypted messages are displayed inside an isolated sandbox that is not accessible by the webmail provider.
+The encrypted messages are displayed inside an isolated window (sandbox) that is not accessible by the webmail provider.

-The watermark shown in the background of the decrypted message has the same purpose as the security token concept: You can clearly identify that the displayed message is the one decrypted by Mailvelope.
+The security background also appears with the decrypted message so that you can clearly determine that the displayed message is the one decrypted by Mailvelope.

 The decrypted message will be shown in a new browser window.